Selection of measure and a Large Deviation Principle for the general XY model: Introduction

-We point out that the reasoning which proves this last result can also be applied to the Classical Thermodynamic Formalism setting \cite{PP}, where the Bernoulli space is $\{1,2,...,d\}^\mathbb{N},$ to get the analogous result.
-This proof of the L. D. P. does not use the involution kernel as in \cite{BLT}.
+We point out that the reasonings which we use in the proofs of the above results can also be applied to the Classical Thermodynamic Formalism setting \cite{PP}, where the Bernoulli space is $\{1,2,...,d\}^\mathbb{N},$ to get the analogous result presented in \cite{BLT}.
+The present proof of the L. D. P. does not use the involution kernel as in \cite{BLT}.

+We say that the potential $f$ depends on two variables if for any $x=(x_0,x_1,x_2,x_3....)\in X$ we have that the value $f(x_0,x_1,x_2,x_3....)$ is independent of $(x_2,x_3,x_4,....)$.
+This case is also known as the ``nearest-neighbour interaction".
+The last corollary was shown to be true in the case the potential $f$ depends on two coordinates in \cite{LMST}.
+We point out that our Corollary 6 is for a general Holder function $f$.